 You try to be careful and make sure you don’t put anything down the drain that would clog your pipes.
 You don’t put anything down the toilet except toilet paper; you don’t put eggshells, bones, or fats down the garbage disposal; and you make sure to have screens on all your drains.
 But have you covered all your bases in order to avoid a costly sewer line repair?

 Go outside because you may be overlooking the most damaging problem of all: tree roots.

-Trees want nutrients and their roots are how they get it, so the tip of the tree root is always “seeking” and “reaching toward” a source of moisture and nutrients and they are enticed by a leaking sewer line that requires repair.
+Trees want nutrients and their roots are how they get it, so the tip of the tree root is always “seeking” and “reaching for” a source of moisture and nutrients and they are enticed by a leaking sewer line that requires repair.

 Sewer line repair professionals at Service Experts will use a sewer inspection camera to confirm whether or not the pipe has a tree root problem.
-Once the problem has been confirmed, our sewer line repair technician will go over all of your options with you and help you decide the best way to proceed, whether that’s a trenchless sewer line replacement or just removing the tree roots.
+Once the problem has been confirmed, our sewer line repair technician will review all of your options with you and help you decide the best way to proceed, whether that’s a trenchless sewer line replacement or just removing the tree roots.

-So if you think your tree roots have entered your sewer line or you have any plumbing problems at all, call Service Experts Heating & Air Conditioning in Ocala and we are happy to come out and see if you need a sewer line repair or do a full plumbing maintenance to make sure your pipes are good to go.
+So if you think your tree roots have invaded your sewer line or you have any plumbing problems at all, call Service Experts Heating & Air Conditioning in Ocala and we are happy to come out and see if you need a sewer line repair or do a full plumbing maintenance to make sure your pipes are good to go.